felixkiss/uniquewith-validator/README.md

 ];
 ```

-In Laravel 5 (tested on 5.5), if validation is performed in form request class, field deleted_at is skipped, because it's not send in request.
-To solve this problem, add 'deleted_at' => null to Your validation parameters, e.g.:
+In Laravel 5 (tested on 5.5), if the validation is performed in form request class, field deleted_at is skipped, because it's not send in request.
+To solve this problem, add 'deleted_at' => null to Your validation parameters in request class., e.g.:

 ```php
     protected function validationData()